DrZhivago1/DocWorld/README.md

 	IF "VGP Fabrics" AND "RimCuisine 2" AND "SeedsPlease" are installed:
 		Add rot to flax plant.

+	IF "VGP Garden Canning" is installed:
+		Moves items to "Culinary" designation category.

+	IF "VGP Garden Drinks" is installed:
+		Moves items to "Culinary" designation category.

 	IF "VGP Garden Gourmet" is installed:
 		'Stuffs' the VGP-GG worktables.
+		Moves items to "Culinary" designation category.

+	IF "VGP Soylent Production" is installed:
+		Moves items to "Culinary" designation category.

+	IF "VGP Garden Tools" is installed:
+		Moves items to "Husbandry" designation category and adds dropdown designators.

+	IF "Smoked meat" is installed:
+		Moves items to "Culinary" designation category.

 **v1.0.12 (21/08/2019):**